sled dog equipment

 When Choosing a suitable model, the most important thing is to think about the purpose of use and the driving environment.
 Are you driving alone or with a dog?
 Think in which environment and on what kind of platform you would most often drive.
 When driving in the city and on hard surfaces, the model equipped with narrow and smooth tires rolls easily.
 On the sand or off-road and in the winter slushy weather, the wider studded tires bring stability and grip.
 On the other hand, if your ride is often on very uneven routes, a fatbike model with front suspension or wide tires may be the right solution.

 Asphalt should be avoided when walking with a dog, and the rides are usually on softer surfaces.
 In addition to tires, when Choosing a suitable model, you should also take into account brake power, among other things.
-If there is a big pulling canicrossning strongly in front, the powerful brakes will surely come in handy.
+If there is a big pulling canicross strongly in front, the powerful brakes will surely come in handy.
 In this case, you should look at models equipped with disc brakes.

 How much braking power do you need?